brpaz/brpaz/README.md

 My name is Bruuno Paz, and I am a Software Engineer from Porto, Portugal. 🇵🇹

-I am on the field professionaly since 2011.
-Started in a small startup called **ueb**, and now working at [Jumia](https://group.jumia.com/).

-I am eager to learn new things.
-Passionate about tech and programming in general, I have a deep interest in everything related to the Software Devlopment Lifecycle: Engineering practices, Software Quality, Development Processes, CI/CD, DevOps, Automation, etc.
+I am eager to learn new things and I have a deep interest in everything related to the Software Devlopment Lifecycle like Engineering practices, Software Quality, CI/CD, DevOps and Automation.

 The technologies I am mostly familiar with are **PHP**, **Symfony** and **Golang**.
-Professionally also working atm with Java and looking into Typescript.
+Also have some expeirnece with NodeJS and Java, but I believe in using whatever tech stack is more appropriate to get the job done.

-I believe in tech and programming as a way to improve people lives.
-Tech isolated from the "real world" doesnt make much sense to me.
+I believe in tech and programming as a way to improve people lives and thsat people should always at the center of everything we do as Software Engineers.

 ---